Citroën C4 Cactus hatchback review

 - Rear windows don’t go down

 Another key Cactus feature is its relatively low asking price – it undercuts many family hatchbacks and packs more features to boot.
 It's fairly cheap to run, too – particularly the remarkably economical 1.5-litre BlueHDi diesel engine.
-This is claimed to return up to 63.4mpg thanks to stop-start technology.
-If you'd rather a petrol engine, the 1.2-litre PureTech with 108bhp cheaper to buy and still returns 51.5mpg.
+This is claimed to return up to 63mpg thanks to stop-start technology.
+If you'd rather a petrol engine, the 1.2-litre PureTech with 108bhp cheaper to buy and still returns up to 51.5mpg.

 Remarkably, given their impressive fuel economy, none of the Cactus' engines disappoint on the road.
 Even the least powerful is fine for around-town driving, where it pulls away from the lights sharply enough to handle urban traffic in a confident manner.
 However, if you make frequent long journeys or often encounter steep gradients, you may be happier with one of the more powerful options, which include the 128bhp petrol that can manage 0-62mph in just 8.6 seconds.